 About the Author

 Dr. Praveena Muddana provides top-quality attention and service to all her patients.
-Leading the way at Sweet Smiles Family Dentistry, she provides emergency treatment to individuals who arrive with pain from injury or possible infection.
+Leading the way at Sweet Smiles Family Dentistry, she provides same-day emergency treatment to individuals who arrive with pain from injury or possible infection.
 If a nagging toothache is the issue, she can evaluate the underlying cause and recommend an appropriate solution to improve oral health.
 We encourage you to visit our website or call (414) 808-2003 if you need to address a bothersome toothache.